 Coffee elicits passionate responses in people like few other topics.
-If you’ve given it up, often due to health reasons (as you should if you have any type of hormonal issues), then you can probably list all the reasons coffee isn’t good for us, like Ann Marie did in her post from a while back, 30 reasons to quit coffee.
+If you’ve given it up, often due to certain health reasons, then you can probably list all the reasons coffee isn’t good for us.
 If you have no health issues, enjoy the taste and aroma, and plan to continue your cup-a-day habit, oh… like myself perhaps, then instead you probably appreciate articles like Kristen’s, which covers the health benefits of coffee and how coffee is a traditional beverage, after all.
 (Just for the record, I’m not talking about those nasty $4 cups of coffee loaded with sugar, or fake sugar, and fake creamers, those are baaaaad.)

 The following is a reader question I received a while back about coffee replacements…

 I am getting ready to tackle the Eat Fat Lose Fat diet, and am slowly integrating changes to my diet.
 However, I remember reading from you that Sally Fallon recommended a herbal replacement for drinking coffee.
 I am not a coffee drinker, but more of a tea drinker, tea with caffeine, black English or Irish Breakfast, my favorite!
 I would like to cut out caffeine, to control the adrenal cycles.
 Seems to me the replacement herbal drink is something you can drink hot and it also is an energy booster too.
 When I went to Whole Foods the other day, the only suggestions they had for herbal replacement for coffee had caffeine!

 I remembered you joking about your coffee and saying, “don’t tell Sally Fallon”.
 Can you tell me what is a good coffee replacement she recommends?